 At this moment, we do not have 32 bits Windows builds available.

 Note that on Windows 7 and 8 you need to install the Universal C Runtime separately to enable Python scripting.
 See the manual.Linux

 - 64 bits Linux: krita-4.0.0-x86_64.appimage

 At the moment, the appimage does not have working translations.

 (If, for some reason, Firefox thinks it needs to load this as text: to download, right-click on the link.)

-Note: the gmic-qt and pdf plugins are not available on OSX.Source code
+Note: the gmic-qt and python plugins are not available on macOS.Source code

 For all downloads:

 Krita is a free and open source project.
 Please consider supporting the project with donations or by buying training videos or the artbook!
 With your support, we can keep the core team working on Krita full-time.

 KDSoap is a tool for creating client applications for web services without the need for any further component such as a dedicated web server.